azazmuzaffar/azazmuzaffar/README.md

-# Hi, I am Azaz Muzaffar.

-# 💫 About Me:
-😄 Pronouns: He/His<br>🔭 I’m currently working as a Top Rated Freelancer @ Upwork.<br>🌱 I’m currently learning more about Back End Technologies.<br>👯 I’m looking to collaborate on Upwork.<br>🤔 I’m looking for help with React-Redux and Typescript.<br>💬 Ask me about Front End, Upwork, or anything related.<br>📫 How to reach me: check below...

-I'm Azaz Muzaffar and I am a Senior Front End Developer, 🏆 Top-Rated Seller having completed more than 100+ websites.
+I'm Azaz Muzaffar and I am a Senior Front End Developer, <br>
+🏆 Top-Rated Seller having completed more than 100+ websites. <br>
 I can help you with several services and experties.

 ✅ HTML • CSS<br>